Are you visiting (or living in) Japan and want to visit the real life locations from Steins;Gate in Akihabara, Tokyo?

 This is from episode 18 when Okarin was about to have a date with Rukako.

-Cross the bridge and you will see the stairs where Mayuri died (well, one of them anyway).
+Cross the bridge and you will see the stairs where Mayuri is on the floor.

 Radio Kaikan is probably the most iconic spot from Steins;Gate.